uboratechno/shinobi/CONTRIBUTING.md

 ### Tests
 Please write tests for any new feature you add.
 Your code won't be accepted otherwise.

-### Documentation and Changes
-Please open a pull request within our [documentation](https://github.com/playbert/website) for this package with updated information regarding your update.

 Also, please update the [CHANGELOG](CHANGELOG.md) with any changes, removals, or additions your pull request is making under the *Unreleased* section at the top of the file.
 We follow the [Keep a Changlog](https://keepachangelog.com/en/1.0.0/) conventions.

 ### Branches